Mental Health Extends Beyond a Diagnosis

 However, these experiences are vital for a healthy, balanced life.
 To double the impact, actively practice gratitude when you have the opportunity to participate in positive activities.

-Consider setting aside time in your schedule for things that truly “fill your bucket” and align with your values, whether that’s going to an art gallery to support local art or taking a bubble bath.
+Consider setting aside time in your schedule for things that truly “fill your bucket” and align with your values–whether that’s going to an art gallery to support local art or taking a bubble bath–and you’ll find that prioritizing your mental health can be delightful.

 The most striking finding from the Harvard Longitudinal study, following the well-being of individuals for 80 years, is that the quality of our relationships contributes to our mental and physical well-being more so than our genes.